brianbancroft/ttc-clustering/README.md

 This app is being developed to prove the hypothesis that _"TTC Busses on the 60 route have a tendency to cluster and cause service disruption at a systematic level_".

-I intend the stack to be Node with Express or Koa, PostGres with PostGIS.
+I intend the stack to be Node with Express, PostGres with PostGIS.
+Pages to be rendered will be with Vue.
+Mapping to be done with leaflet, for now.

 ## Stages